 5-Use anti-snoring products, but without expecting miracles

 Specialists agree that oral devices that advance the jaw are effective for many snorers.
-In the opinion of Sanjay Patel, the drawbacks are their price (200 euros, approximately) and that they have to be custom-made by a dentist familiar with this type of splints.
+In the opinion of Sanjay Patel, the drawbacks are their price (200 euros, approximately) and that they have to be custom-made by a dentist familiar with this type of splint.
 “Nasal dilation adhesive strips [7.5 euros for a box of 10 units] are cheaper and simpler and help to open the nasal passages,” he says.
 According to the Archives of Bronchopneumology report, these strips are useful when there is nasal congestion, although the effectiveness varies between brands available in the market.

 On the contrary, nobody should be fooled by the promises of anti-snoring pillow manufacturers.
 The Estivill Clinic has participated in a clinical trial with these devices, in which it has found that the type of material can help keep the airway more open, but that it is only useful for a small group of snorers, as indicated by the director. from this centre.
-“We must investigate more about this matter and not confuse people by ensuring that the pillow is suitable for all types of snoring,” insists Estivill, who also denies the effectiveness of other remedies (including some foods): “Except to lose weight, there aren’t scientifically proven natural remedies.
+“We must investigate more about this matter and not confuse people by ensuring that the pillow is suitable for all types of snoring,” insists Estivill, who also denies the effectiveness of other remedies (including some stop snoring foods): “Except to lose weight, there aren’t scientifically proven natural remedies.
 Using these products often means ‘throwing away the money.
 And in the same vein, an analysis published in the journal Sleep concludes that the manufacturers of these elements do not offer enough scientific evidence and that their studies are carried out in few people.

 6-Do gymnastics with your mouth before sleeping.